Assessing your master's application

-Stage 4 – Confirmation, offer and acceptance
+Stage 4 – confirmation, offer and acceptance

-In your new application, you should demonstrate how your application has improved.
-We may draw upon all information from your previous applications or any previous registrations at the University as a student when assessing your suitability for your chosen course.
+- Reapplications and registration – if your application was not successful last year you can apply again.
+However, you should demonstrate how your application has changed.
+We may draw upon all information from your previous applications and registrations when assessing your suitability for your course.